 Garrett Workman joined the U.S. Chamber of Commerce in June 2015.
-His work focuses on promoting transatlantic trade and investment, European digital economy and energy issues, and U.S.-EU regulatory cooperation.
-Workman actively supports the work of the Chamber’s U.S.-UK Business Council, promoting a minimally disruptive British exit from the European Union and strengthening the close economic relationship between the United States and the United Kingdom.
-In addition, Workman manages the Business Coalition for Transatlantic Trade, which brings together leading voices from the private sector to promote jobs, growth, and increased competitiveness via an ambitious transatlantic trade and regulatory cooperation agenda.
+His work focuses on promoting transatlantic trade and investment, European digital and health policy, and U.S.-EU regulatory cooperation.
+Workman also actively supports the work of the Chamber’s U.S.-UK Business Council, which is dedicated to resolving challenges related to the UK's exit from the European Union and strengthening the close economic relationship between the United States and the United Kingdom.

 Previously, Workman spent four years as associate director of the Global Business and Economics program at the Atlantic Council.
 There he concentrated on a range of issues including the eurozone crisis, workforce development, and international trade.
 Workman played a leadership role in the Council’s advocacy efforts for the Transatlantic Trade and Investment Partnership (TTIP).
 He was managing editor of the TTIP Action email newsletter and the social media campaign.
 Workman authored a number of Council publications including TTIP and the Fifty States: Jobs and Growth from Coast to Coast and TTIP: Big Opportunities for Small Business, as well as numerous blogs and op-eds.
 He was also involved in the Council’s efforts to raise awareness of the economic and geopolitical importance of both Trade Promotion Authority and the Trans-Pacific Partnership.